yoshikischmitz/has_many_commas/README.md

 	user.comments.build({content: "FIRST POST!"}, {content: "Sorry I haven't posted in a long time"}) user.save

-If we use HasManyCommas, supplying it with a query and an association:
+If we use HasManyCommas, supplying it with a filename, query and an association:

-	HasManyCommas::to_csv("./users_and_comments.csv", User.all, :comments)
+	HasManyCommas::to_file("./users_and_comments.csv", User.all, :comments)

-We'll get a file like this:
+HasManyCommas will create a CSV file like this:

 | user_id | user_username | user_created_at | user_updated_at | user_comments_1_id | user_comments_1_content | user_comments_1_created_at | user_comments_1_updated_at | user_comments_2_id | user_comments_2_content | user_comments_2_created_at | user_comments_2_updated_at|
 ------- | ------------- | --------------- | --------------- | ------------------ | ----------------------- | -------------------------- | -------------------------- | ------------------ | ----------------------- | -------------------------- | -------------------------- |
 |1      | zoroaster     | 2014-07-29 00:10:56 UTC | 2014-07-29 00:10:56 UTC | 2  | FIRST POST!             | 2014-07-29 00:10:56 UT     | 2014-07-29 00:10:56 UT     | 3                  | Sorry I haven't posted in a long time | 2014-07-29 00:10:56 UT | 2014-07-29 00:10:56 UT |

+(Note: default write mode is 'w+', see below for other options)

 For the child columns, HasManyCommas will only generate as many columns as necessary.
-If your query includes one record with 12 more associated records, the last column will be `parent_association_12_attriubte`.
+If for example out of your many users, one of them had 100 comments, the final last column would be something like: `user_comments_100_updated_at`

-If you need the data in something other than CSV, you can call `HasManyCommas::flatten_query(User.all, :comments)` and get an array of rows to process them elsewhere.
+However if you need more control over your output's format, and have some kind of file object that responds to `<<`, like some of the excel spreadsheet gems offer, you can also just supply that to `to_file`:

+	# Write CSV in append mode:
+	csv = CSV.open("./results.csv", "a+")
+	HasManyCommas::to_file(csv, User.all, :comments

+If you just want an array of rows, call `HasManyCommas::flatten_query(User.all, :comments)`.

 ## Installation